 If you’re a fan of beer-battered fish and chips, love a classic Sunday roast (with all the trimmings, of course), or you consider yourself a beer connoisseur, stop by The Beckford Inn for a delicious meal at the on-site restaurant and a friendly atmosphere.
 Ideal for a break after mountain biking, exploring the Gloucestershire countryside, or after a spot of shopping in Cheltenham – go on, you deserve it!

-The Cotswold Gateway gastropub is situated right on the edge of the Area of Outstanding Natural Beauty, and near to many of the Cotswolds mountain biking locations.
+The Prince Of Burford gastropub is situated right on the edge of the Area of Outstanding Natural Beauty, and near to many of the Cotswolds mountain biking locations.
 Treat yourself to their famous Butcombe Original beer-battered fish and chips, Cotswold burger, or decadent vegetarian pumpkin and ricotta tortelloni.
 Pair any of these delicious meals with a selection of award-winning Butcombe beer behind the bar.

 Overlooking the River Avon, there’s not many views as spectacular as at The Fleet Inn.
 Enjoy a delicious alfresco classic pub meal in ambience, with the babbling sounds of the river mere metres away, and a pint of award-winning Butcombe beer in your hand – the perfect way to spend an evening after an exhausting day of mountain biking.